ReuvenLiran/react-musicplayer/README.md

 The app identifies songs in src/static folder:
 It gets a fingerprint using chrompraint (fpcalc), the fingerprint is sent to accoustid webservice and receives basic metadata.
 Then, it consumes musixmatch webservice for additional metadata.
-The last webservice receives cover photo from google api (limit up to 100 HTTP requests per day).
+The last webservice retrieves cover photo from google api (limit up to 100 HTTP requests per day).

 Metadata is sent to monogdb and presented at client.